-- (1) Oversee selection of the CEO and other key personnel, including members of senior management and heads of control functions based on the application of fit and proper standards.
-Integrity, technical expertise, and experience in the Bank's business, either current or planned, shall be the key considerations in the selection process.
-Moreover since mutual trust and a close working relationship are important, the members of senior management shall uphold the general operating philosophy, vision and core values of the Bank. - (2) Approve the Bank's strategic objectives and business plans.
+- (2) Approve the Bank's strategic objectives and business plans.
 These shall take into account the Bank's long-term financial interests, its level of risk tolerance, and ability to manage risks effectively.
 In this respect, the board of directors shall establish a system for measuring performance against plans. - (3) Oversee the performance of senior management and heads of control functions: - (a) The board of directors shall regularly monitor and assess the performance of the management team and heads of control functions based on approved performance standards. - (b) The board of directors shall hold members of senior management accountable for their actions and enumerate the possible consequences if those actions are not aligned with the board of directors' performance expectations.
 These expectations shall include adherence to the Bank's values, risk appetite and risk culture, under all circumstances. - (c) The board of directors shall regularly meet with senior management to engage in discussions, question, and critically review the reports and information provided by the latter. - (d) Non-executive board members shall meet regularly, other than in meetings of the audit, risk oversight, corporate governance, and related party transactions committees, in the absence of senior management, with the external auditor and heads of the internal audit, compliance and risk management functions. - (4) Engage in succession planning for the CEO and other critical positions, as appropriate.
 In this respect, the board of directors shall establish an effective succession planning program.
-The program should include a system for identifying and developing potential successors for the CEO and other critical positions.62 - (5) Ensure that personnel's expertise and knowledge remain relevant.
+The program should include a system for identifying and developing potential successors for the CEO and other critical positions. - (5) Ensure that personnel's expertise and knowledge remain relevant.
 The board of directors shall provide its personnel with regular training opportunities as part of a professional development program to enhance their competencies and stay abreast of developments relevant to their areas of responsibility. - (6) Ensure that employee pension funds are fully funded or the corresponding liability appropriately recognized in the books of the Bank at all times, and that all transactions involving the pension fund are conducted at arm's length terms. - d) The board of directors shall be responsible for approving and overseeing implementation of the Bank's corporate governance framework.
-In this regard, the board of directors shall:
+In this regard, the board of directors shall: - (1) Define appropriate governance structure and practices for its own work, and ensure that such practices are followed and periodically reviewed: - (a) The board of directors shall structure itself in a way, including in terms of size and frequency of meetings, so as to promote efficiency, critical discussion of issues, and thorough review of matters.
+The board of directors shall meet regularly to properly discharge its functions, and likewise have discussions on values, conduct, and behaviors.

-62 Also see Recommendation 2.4, SEC Memorandum Circular No. 19, Series of 2016
+67Also see Recommendation 2.4, SEC Memorandum Circular No. 19, Series of 2016